deeppavlov/DeepPavlov/docs/features/models/odqa.rst

 Interacting
 -----------

-When interacting, the **ODQA** skill returns a plain answer to the user's question.
+When interacting, the **ODQA** model returns a plain answer to the user's question.

 Run the following to interact with **English ODQA**: